NeginHeiran/NeginHeiran/README.md

 # About Me

 Hi!
 I'm Negin (legally Fatemeh Heiran) 🌿
-Think of me like a little bird that never stays on one branch for too long — curious, restless, and always exploring.
+Think of me like a little bird that never stays on one branch for too long - curious, restless, and always exploring.
 But no matter where I go, I never forget where home is.

-Right now, I’m a **robotics engineer, dreamer, and founder-in-progress**.
+Right now, I’m a **robotics engineer, interdisciplinary researcher, and founder-in-progress**.

 ### 🔭 What I’m working on
 - **[Estella Humanoid Robot](https://github.com/EstellaHumanoids/Humanoid-Robot)**